dask/dask/docs/source/shared.rst

    In [4]: %timeit x.compute()
    1 loops, best of 3: 550 ms per loop

-Around 500 microseconds per task.
-About 100ms of this is from overhead
+So this takes about 500 microseconds per task.
+About 100ms of this is from overhead:

 .. code-block:: python